Lorenzo Braccini

 We also add the Merano High Mountain Trail (Meraner Höhenweg): This medium/high altitude trail offers a spectacular view of the Merano and Passiria valleys.
 The route is characterized by varied landscapes, from coniferous forests to alpine prairies.
 Along the way, you can find cozy shelters and you can enjoy the typical South Tyrolean cuisine.

 Sentiero delle 'Cinque Torri': is located near Cortina d'Ampezzo.
 The route offers breathtaking views of the famous Cinque Torri and crosses alpine landscapes and forests.
-The area is also rich in history linked to the First World War, with trenches and fortifications that can be visited along the way.

 Finally, you can also make the Sanctuary of San Romedio: a path, in fact, leads to this impressive sanctuary that is located on a small rocky promontory.
 The route starts in Sanzeno and winds through woods and scenic paths to the sanctuary.
 The view from the top offers a unique perspective on the valley of Non.